 The best TEFL books for the wannabe TEFL teacher

-Read more: Is TEFL Hard to Pass?
+Read more: Is TEFL Hard To Pass & Is It Worth It?

 So here are a few of our favourite TEFL books to introduce you to the field.

 How Languages Are Learned – Patsy M. Lightbown and Nina Spada

 This book is both interesting and informative.
 It provides information on language acquisition theory while also relating it to learning in the classroom and teaching techniques.
 It’s a practical guide but it’ll give you a glimpse into the realities of teaching English as a foreign language.

 An excellent book for those who want an easy read.
 It’s an introduction to the English language and all its idiosyncracies, written with such humour you’ll be laughing out loud while you read.

 Eats, Shoots & Leaves: The Zero Tolerance Approach to Punctuation – Lynne Truss